pag-crypto/zkmbs/README.md

 # Reading the Code

-The code is written in xJsnark, which has its own Java-based DSL readable by the MPS IDE and stored as XML files.
-To make it easier to read the code, we extracted the readble code and stored them in the folder `readable_code`.
+The code is written with the [xJsnark](https://github.com/akosba/xjsnark) library, which has its own Java-based DSL readable by the MPS IDE and stored as XML files.
+To make it easier to read the code without having to download the IDE, we extracted the readble code and stored it in the folder `readable_code`.
 They are only marked as ".java" files for syntax highlighting, but are actually written in the xJsnark DSL.

-The module structure of the original codebase is preserved.
-These files define the functionality of the circuits to be generated.
 There are two types of files:
 - "Programs" define the circuit's inputs and the functionality of the circuit described
 	* see the "inputs {}" and "witnesses_AssertRange {}" brackets for the circuit's inputs and witnesses
 	* see the "public void outsource {}" function for the circuit's algorithm